Guide to Senior Housing and Home Care

 Care in the home may include some combination of skilled health care services and non-medical or assisted living services, but there is a distinction to be made: the term “home health care” is understood to mean licensed nursing care, while “in-home care” or “home care” refers to non-medical care, personal care, custodial care or domiciliary care.
 These differences are important because they help determine the appropriate level of care provided, which in turn will determine the actual cost of care and also the funding sources available to pay for care.

 In-home care from a professional agency is appropriate whenever an individual prefers to stay at home, but needs ongoing care that cannot easily or effectively be provided solely by family and friends.
-As their physical and cognitive abilities diminish, a growing number of elderly are electing to keep living independent, non-institutionalized lives by receiving in-home care services.
-Most elderly seniors want to age independently at home while not burdening their families.
+As their physical and cognitive abilities diminish, a growing number of elderly are electing to keep living independent, non-institutionalized lives by receiving care at home.
+Most senior citizens want to age independently while not burdening their families.
 Professional in-home care makes that possible.
 Families, meanwhile, are provided with peace of mind and assurance that their loved ones are well-cared for and comfortable in their own home.

 What Is Non-Medical Home Care?

 In-home, non-medical care services include supervision and help with personal care (see Activities of Daily Living, or ADLs, below), as well as help in the home with tasks such as meal preparation, medication reminders, laundry, light housekeeping, errands, shopping, transportation, and companionship.
-While there are differences in the terms describing aspects of in-home care or home health care, in reality, most elderly individuals needing one type of care, will eventually need both.
+While there are differences in the terms describing aspects of in-home care or home health care, in reality, most older adults needing one type of care, will eventually need both as they continue to age.

 What is the Difference Between Skilled Home Health Care and Non-Medical Home Care?